stangeorge/book-reviews/README.md

 * The Visual Display of Quatitative Information By Edward R. Tufte
 * Understanding Orchids by William Cullina
-* Lab Girl By Hope Jahren (Awesome)
+* [Lab Girl](#lab-girl-by-hope-jahren) by Hope Jahren (Awesome)
 * The Theory of Everything by Stephen Hawking (Awesome)
-* A Briefer History of Time By Leonard Mlodinow and Stephen Hawking
+* A Briefer History of Time by Leonard Mlodinow and Stephen Hawking
 * Shoe Dog: A Memoir by the Creator of Nike by Phil Knight
 * Mapping the Heavens by Priyamvada Natarajan
-* Zero to One By Blake Masters and Peter Thiel
+* Zero to One by Blake Masters and Peter Thiel
-* Everybody Lies By Seth Stephens-Davidowitz
+* Everybody Lies by Seth Stephens-Davidowitz

 ---